 It is estimated that more than 140,000 high school athletes across the United States suffer a concussion each year.
 (Data from NFHS Injury Surveillance System).

-Concussions occur most frequently in football, but girl’s lacrosse, girls’ soccer, boy’s lacrosse, wrestling and girls’ basketball follow closely behind.
+Concussions occur most frequently in football, but girl’s lacrosse, girls’ soccer, boy’s lacrosse, wrestling, and girls’ basketball follow closely behind.
 All athletes are at risk.

 A concussion is a traumatic injury to the brain.